FAQs

 Stage Two: full application

 If your application is successful, we’ll contact you to let you know.
-You’ll then be emailed your official paperwork including a Letter of Offer, Grant Terms and Conditions and Project Delivery Plan.
+You’ll then be emailed your official paperwork, including a Letter of Offer, Grant Terms and Conditions and Project Delivery Plan.
 Our Funding Team will provide all the information you need to complete the paperwork and will be on hand to support you throughout the delivery of your project.

 I submitted a successful Expression of Interest (EOI) more than one year ago – can I still submit a full application?